wilburluce/ng-component-ideas/README.md

     <ng-container *ngIf="viewState$ | async as viewState">
 ```
 This single line of markup will tell Angular
-1) subscribe to your (combined) observable
+1) subscribe to your observable
-2) mark the component for change detection when new values arrive
+2) mark the component for change detection when a new value arrives
 3) handle the unsubscribe on destroy.

 There is no need to manage any of these things in typescript directly.
 This makes your code smaller, easier to understand,
 and easier to test.

-### Further Discussion
+#### Further Discussion
 You may be asking, ‘what if I need to initialize something like a reactive form before the template renders?’
 Answer: add an *ngIf=“initializeFormGroup(viewState) as formGroup”
 below the main *ngIf - the method takes the viewState and returns the formGroup.
 The idea here, in general, is to pass the viewState back to methods in the component which will keep you from having to create and subscribe to observables.
 It will also make it easier to unit test the component methods.

-OnPush change detection
+###OnPush change detection

-Angular has a default change detection strategy that has to be very unassuming about what data may change and is therefore inefficient from the perspective of rendering (it frequently re-renders the template when we can visually tell its not necessary).
+Angular has a default change detection strategy that has to be very unassuming about what data may change and is therefore inefficient from the perspective of rendering.
 Its goal is make writing templates easier out of the box.
-How it does this is beyond scope, but essentially it uses the zone.js library to track any changes to the component data.
+How it does this is beyond scope, but essentially it uses the zone.js library to track any changes to the component data but it has no way to know if that change effects the view, so it has to mark the component dirty.

 Angular also provides the more DIY approach for change detection called OnPush.
 The downside is this puts all the responsibility of when to re-render the template on the developer.
 There are actually many ways a developer can implement a successful OnPush strategy - here is a non-exhaustive list:
 1) making a pure @input component